keymanapp/keyman.com/14/webinar.md

 [< Back to Keyman 14.0 Home](/14)

-We will be holding a series of webinars all about Keyman 14 running between 29 March and 1 April 2021.
+We held a series of webinars all about Keyman 14 between 29 March and 1 April 2021.

-A link will be published here for access to the webinars shortly before they go live.
-All webinars will be recorded and the recordings will be added here when they are available.

-We will also announce the webinars on [Twitter](https://twitter.com/keyman) and [Facebook](https://facebook.com/keymanapp) before they go live.

-We will have some time for questions in each webinar.
-The 'Welcome to Keyman 14' webinar will have an overview of the major new features in Keyman 14, and then we'll go into a more detailed walk through the changes in each product in the individual product webinars.
+All the webinars were recorded and the recordings can be viewed by visiting the links below.
+The slides accompanying the videos contain links which may also be helpful.

+The recorded webinars include questions from some attendees.
+If you have any further questions, please visit the [SIL Language Software Community](https://community.software.sil.org/c/keyman) where we would be glad to answer any questions!

 <p style='display: none' id='webinar-cta'>
 <a href='https://sil.zoom.us/j/97219405404?pwd=SDY5VDdKRjA3UEtxd2xjeUdUR20wZz09'